ThePixelator0/INFO-1113_Group-I/README.txt

 	Project_Experience
 		Experiences of the whole group on how the project went, overall.
 Can have differing opinions.
 		Only one file, worked on by all members.

+	Use-Case Description - Template
+		The template for writing use-case descriptions.
+Taken from the example provided by Figure 7-32, page 226 of [1]

+	Use-Case Description - Jordan
+		The use-case description for ordering groceries online via GrocerySource's website.
+		Used the Template as the base.